matwilso/maml_numpy/README.md

 the forward and backward passes following conventions from [CS231n](http://cs231n.github.io/).

 This code is just a rough sketch to understand the algorithm better, so it works, but is not optimized or well parameterized.
-The forward and backward passes and number of layers are hard-coded.

 This turned out to be pretty interesting and I found it helps to see the algorithm logic without the backprop abstracted away by an autograd package like TensorFlow.